LangLoffelLako/TF_simulator_tensorflow/README.md

 ## Installation

-To install this repository clone it and then install the environment with ´conda env create environment.yml´.
+To install this repository clone it and then install the environment with ´conda env create -f environment.yml´.

 ## File Descriptions